virgesmith/neworder/paper/paper.md

 ## Summary

-Traditional microsimulation frameworks typically use a proprietary modelling language, often place restrictions on data formats, and vary in terms of efficiency or scalability. *neworder* provides an efficient, flexible, and scalable framework for implementing microsimulation models using standard python code.
+Traditional microsimulation frameworks typically use a proprietary modelling language, often place restrictions on data formats, and vary in terms of efficiency or scalability. *neworder* provides an efficient, flexible, and scalable framework for implementing microsimulation models using standard Python code.
 Being a framework, it has been designed with reusability and extensibility as primary motivations.

-It is implemented in C++ for maximal performance and supports both serial and parallel execution.
+It is predominantly implemented in C++ for maximal performance and supports both serial and parallel execution.
 Particular attention has been paid to provision of powerful and flexible random number generation and timestepping functionality.

 The package is extensively documented, including numerous detailed examples that showcase the functionality across a diverse range of applications including demography, finance, physics and ecology.

-It is available through the standard python repositories (PyPI, conda-forge) and also as a docker image.
+It is available through the standard Python repositories (PyPI, conda-forge) and also as a Docker image.

 ## Statement of Need